 Who is Practice Practice?

-Practice Practice is co-created by Isa Rodriguez and Dylan Cale Jones.
-Our work focuses on the intersections of art, creativity, and everyday life.
-We publish accessible resources for artists building balanced, sustainable creative practices.
-Practice Practice is funded in part by a Thrive Grant from the Oklahoma Visual Art Coalition and the Andy Warhol Foundation.
+Practice Practice is a community-based arts education project co-founded by Isa Rodriguez and Dylan Cale Jones.
+Working at the intersection of art, creativity, and everyday life, we publish accessible resources for artists to help them build balanced, resilient creative practices.

 Portrait of Practice Practice.
 Two artists, Isa Rodriguez and Dylan Cale Jones, create a drawing together.
 Dylan is drawing a smooth, flowing line on Isa's face with a thick acrylic marker.
 The line starts at Isa's right temple, moves across their forehead, down the bridge of their nose, loops around their left cheek, flows under their bottom lip and ends at the point of their jaw.